 Besides cooking, instant pot also helps proof the dough, so many use it to make bread.
 And if you’ve grown bored of regular bread, let’s make some naans instead.
-Simply put, naan is an Indian flatbread.
+Simply put, this food with “N” as the first letter in its name is an Indian flatbread.

 After your dough has risen in the instant pot, grill it on your stovetop.
 Or, if you don’t have a suitable stove, you can still make naan with the Saute setting in the instant pot.

 Don’t forget to cook some stews or curries to eat with these naans!

 Simply put, aloo gobi is an Indian curry with potatoes and cauliflower.
 Apart from these two, every other ingredient is dependent on the chef.

 Some use green peas, while others don’t include tomatoes.
 You might say there are as many aloo gobi recipes as Indian people.

 As for this recipe, make sure you check your aloo gobi once in a while so that your dish is soft enough without turning mushy.